 - Use Debt Reduction Apps: Websites and tools like Mint or YNAB help you visually see your progress.

-- Celebrate the Small Stuff: Celebrate the day one pays off a credit card or achieves a certain percentage of their goal.
+- Celebrate the Small Stuff: Celebrate the day you pay off a credit card or achieve a certain percentage of your goal.

 Review Your Plan from Time to Time

-- Quarterly Reviews: Every three months, dedicate some time to reviewing your debt repayment progress and make any necessary adjustments.
+- Quarterly Reviews: Dedicate time every three months to reviewing your debt repayment progress and making any necessary adjustments.

 - Annual Financial Check-Up: Every year, thoroughly review how much one owes, how much one has managed to save, and how healthy one’s finances are.